M-earnest/Python_for_Psychologists_Winter2022/lecture/introduction/introduction_6.md

 ## tasks for subsequent meeting 🖥️✍🏽📖

 Your fourth homework assignment will entail working through a few tasks covering the contents discussed in this session within of a `jupyter notebook`.
-You can download it [here](https://www.dropbox.com/s/x2suy8dfcmb3yuf/PFP_assignment_4_intro_python_2.ipynb?dl=1).
+You can download it [here](Will be up soon).
 In order to open it, put the `homework assignment notebook` within the folder you stored the `course materials`, start a `jupyter notebook` as during the sessions, navigate to the `homework assignment notebook`, open it and have fun!
 NB: a substantial part of it will be _optional_ and thus the notebook will look way longer than it actually is.
+Also remember that you can work on your homework in groups, as long as you indicate at the top of the homework notebook, with whom you've worked together.

-**Deadline: 15/12/2021, 11:59 PM EST**
+**Deadline: 03/12/2021, 11:59 PM EST**

 ### optional/reading/further materials